Factor modelling for high-dimensional functional time series: Real Data Analysis

 We compare TSPCA with the ordinary PCA-based approach by performing an eigenanlysis on $\widehat \bM$.
 The estimation quality is measured in terms of the distance between the estimated and true sparse factor loading spaces using the correct $r.$ We report the numerical summaries in Table~\ref{tab.tspca} for $p=100, 200, 400.$ It is obvious to see that TSPCA uniformly improves the PCA-based estimation, demonstrating the advantage of our regularized estimation procedure to fit sparse factor models.
 The improvement for the row sparsity case is more significant than that for the column sparsity case.
 Compared with the functional sparsity patterns in Lemma~\ref{lem:sparse} under the column sparsity constraint, it follows from the decomposition of $\bSigma_{yy}^{(k)}$ in (\ref{eq:cov-relation}) that the row sparsity in $\bA$ can lead to functional sparser $\bSigma_{yy}^{(k)}$'s.
 In this sense, TSPCA benefits more from the row sparsity structure, thus resulting in enhanced improvement.

-\section{Real data analysis}
+\section{Real Data Analysis}

-\subsection{U.K. temperature data}
+\subsection{U.K. Temperature Data}

-Our first dataset, available at \url{https://www.metoffice.gov.uk/research/climate/maps-and-data/historic-station-data}, consists of monthly average temperature collected at $p=22$ measuring stations in the U.K. from 1959 to 2020 ($n=62$).
-Let $Y_{ij}(u_k)$ ($i=1, \dots, n, j=1, \dots,p, k=1, \dots, 12$) denotes the average temperature during month $u_k=k \in \cU=[1,12]$ of year $1958+i$ at the $j$-th measuring station.
+Our first data set, which is available at \url{https://www.metoffice.gov.uk/research/climate/maps-and-data/historic-station-data}, consists of monthly average temperature collected at $p=22$ measuring stations in the U.K. from 1959 to 2020 ($n=62$).
+Let $Y_{tj}(u_k)$ ($t=1, \dots, n, j=1, \dots,p, k=1, \dots, 12$) denotes the average temperature during month $u_k=k \in \cU=[1,12]$ of year $1958+t$ at the $j$-th measuring station.
 The observed temperature curves are smoothed based on $10$-dimensional Fourier basis to capture the periodic structures over the annual cycle.
-The smoothed curve series exhibits very small autocorrelations beyond $k=2,$ so we use $k_0=2$ in computing $\widehat \bM.$ Although the ratio-based estimator suggests $\hat r=1,$ we illustrate further results using $\hat r=3.$
+The smoothed curve series exhibits very small autocorrelations beyond $k=2,$ so we use $k_0=2$ in computing $\widehat \bM.$ The ratio-based estimator suggests $\hat r=1,$ though we illustrate further results using $\hat r=3.$ We also conduct multiple testing of univariate functional white noise using \cite{zhang2016white}'s method on component residual curve series after taking out the dynamical component driven by $\hat r$ factors.
+Within multiple testing framework, we apply the Benjamini--Hochberg correction in adjusting p-values.
+With the target false discovery rate level 10\%, we obtain 0 (or 8) out of 22 nulls are rejected when $\hat r=3$ (or $\hat r=1$), suggesting no overwhelming evidence against the component white noise assumption for the idiosyncratics with $\hat r=3.$

 Figure~\ref{fig:temp} displays spatial heatmaps of estimated factor loading matrix and the rotated matrix using the varimax procedure to maximize the sum of the variances of the squared loadings.
 Some interesting patterns can be observed from those heatmaps.
 Compared with the original results in Figure~\ref{fig:temp}, the varimax rotation brings the factor loading matrix closer to a ``simple structure", where (i) each component in $\bY_t(\cdot)$ has a high loading on one specific factor but near-zero loadings on other factors and (ii) each factor has high impact on a few components of $\bY_t(\cdot)$ with high loadings on this factor while the remaining variables have near-zero loadings on this factor.
 The varimax rotation leads to larger color variations in heatmaps for better interpretation.
 For example, it is apparent that the first factor via varimax rotation influences the dynamics in the southeast, while the original factor has uniform impact in all locations.
 Hence we focus on the interpretation of remaining factors after varimax rotation.
 Specifically, the second factor mainly impacts the dynamics of the northern region.
 The third factor can roughly be viewed as the main driving force for the dynamics in the middle north.